IHE/ITI.mCSD/input/pagecontent/ITI-90.md

 shall be further constrained as described in the [Endpoint Profile for mCSD](StructureDefinition-IHE.mCSD.Endpoint.html).

-When the Endpoint is to be used in a document sharing environment, it shall further be constrained as described in the [Endpoint for Document Sharing Profile for mCSD](StructureDefinition-IHE.mCSD.Endpoint.DocShare.html).
+When the Endpoint is to an IHE document sharing environment, it shall further be constrained as described in the [Endpoint for Document Sharing Profile for mCSD](StructureDefinition-IHE.mCSD.Endpoint.DocShare.html).